If you want to grow your wealth, passive income streams can help. There are many options to earn residual income.

 The company manages the property for you.
 They also vet properties to ensure they offer a legitimate income opportunity.

-If you’re not happy with a property, Roofstock offers a 30-day satisfaction guarantee.
+If you’re not happy with a property, Roofstock offers a 30-day satisfaction guarantee, making it one of the best Fundrise alternatives if you want to invest in real estate.

 *Related: Looking for other real estate investment options?
 Read our guide on the best ways to start investing in real estate with $1,000 or less for the best available choices.*